-- the information given in the managing agent's report for the financial year in which the syndicate annual accounts are prepared is consistent with the syndicate annual accounts, and - the managing agent's report has been prepared in accordance with applicable legal requirements.
+- the information given in the managing agent's report for the financial year in which the syndicate annual accounts are prepared is consistent with the syndicate annual accounts; and - the managing agent's report has been prepared in accordance with applicable legal requirements.

-Matters on Which We Are Required to Report by Exception
+Matters on which we are Required to Report by Exception

-In the light of the knowledge and understanding of the Syndicate and its environment obtained in the course of the audit, we have not identified material misstatements in the managing agent's report.
+In the light of the knowledge and understanding of the syndicate and its environment obtained in the course of the audit, we have not identified material misstatements in the managing agent's report.

 We have nothing to report in respect of the following matters where The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 requires us to report to you, if in our opinion:

-- the managing agent in respect of the Syndicate has not kept adequate accounting records; or - the syndicate annual accounts are not in agreement with the accounting records; - we have not received all the information and explanations we require for our audit; or - certain disclosures of the managing agent's emoluments specified by law are not made.
+- the managing agent in respect of the syndicate has not kept adequate accounting records; or - the syndicate annual accounts are not in agreement with the accounting records; or - certain disclosures of the managing agents' emoluments specified by law are not made; or - we have not received all the information and explanations we require for our audit.

-Responsibilities of the Managing Agent
+Responsibilities of the Directors of the Managing Agent

-As explained more fully in the Statement of Managing Agent's Responsibilities set out on page 8, the managing agent is responsible for the preparation of the syndicate annual accounts and for being satisfied that they give a true and fair view, and for such internal control as the managing agent determines is necessary to enable the preparation of the syndicate annual accounts that are free from material misstatement, whether due to fraud or error.
+As explained more fully in the Statement of Managing Agent's Responsibilities, the managing agent is responsible for the preparation of the syndicate annual accounts and for being satisfied that they give a true and fair view, and for such internal control as the managing agent determines is necessary to enable the preparation of the syndicate annual accounts that are free from material misstatement, whether due to fraud or error.

-In preparing the syndicate annual accounts, the managing agent is responsible for assessing the Syndicate's ability to continue in operation, disclosing as applicable, matters related to its ability to continue in operation and using the going concern basis of accounting unless the managing agent either intends to cease to operate the Syndicate, or has no realistic alternative but to do so.
+In preparing the syndicate annual accounts, the managing agent is responsible for assessing the syndicate's ability to continue in operation, disclosing as applicable, matters related to its ability to continue in operation and using the going concern basis of accounting unless the managing agent either intends to cease to operate the syndicate, or has no realistic alternative but to do so.